 Good money, lots of variety, the chance to be part of a renowned group of professionals and always in demand - what's not to like about a career in engineering?

 Engineering and technology may not be the easiest areas of study, but they're subjects that continue to be in demand, and because they are challenging, those studying them stand out from the crowd.
 You're also more likely to find employment quickly and work your way up the career ladder with an engineering or technology degree under your belt.
-In the latest (2010) UK Skills Report by Semta - the employer led skills council for science, engineering and manufacturing technologies - 30,000 skilled professionals are needed each year between now and 2016 to bridge the gap of those who are retiring.

-Nuclear power is one such sector where engineering roles look set to be plentiful.
+For example, nuclear power is one such sector where engineering roles look set to be plentiful.

 Those that are drawn to an engineering or technology course will also find enjoyment and satisfaction throughout their career, as IT marketing expert Richard Brandon highlights.